COVID-19 Safety and Adaptations Policy

 As an organisation, we will be led by Government advice, and our safety measures will reflect those recommended or mandated by the Department for Education (DfE), the sector, and through staff input.
 We must remember, however, that we are ALL responsible for safety.
 Management, staff and parents all have a shared responsibility to act.

-“The Health and Safety Operation Procedures” (SOPs), based on Public Health England and the Department for Education guidance for educational settings and key workers, have been designed to assist in implementing precautionary measures to reduce the spread of COVID-19 disease in our setting.
+“The Health and Safety Operation Procedures” (SOPs), based on Public Health England and the Department for Education guidance for educational settings and key workers, have been designed to assist in implementing precautionary measures to reduce the spread of COVID-19 disease in our settings.
 The fundamental principle of this guidance, alongside our COVID-19 Risk Assessment, is to ensure physical distancing between identified groups and to implement good hygiene practices.
 The SOPs are made available for all to review on website and will be updated as and when required.

 All staff members, including casual workers, are required to read and confirm their understanding of our SOPs, the site risk assessments, and the safeguarding addendum.
 Staff should act responsibly and remember their commitment to ensuring the welfare of the wider staff team and the children in their care by continuing to observe government guidelines for maintaining safety, including social distancing where possible, both in and out of the workplace.
 Where it is not possible to do so or there are any queries about this, staff should, in the first instance, speak to the nursery manager.

-All parents are required to complete our “Parent Declaration Form – COVID 19 measures”, confirming that their child does not pose any risks of spreading COVID, before their child starts nursery, and periodically thereafter.
+All parents are required to complete our “Parent Declaration Form – COVID 19 measures”, confirming that their child does not pose any risk of spreading COVID, before their child starts nursery, and periodically thereafter.

 Designated COVID-19 Safety Lead